harmattan/imgrup/README.md

-As well to use account you neec to chmod +x invoker script.
+As well to use account you need to "chmod +x" invoker script.